LuMaLearning/LuMaLearning.github.io/index.md

 I am an aspiring data scientist/statistician and Master's student in the Department of  Statistical Science at Duke University.

 - My academic journey has been marked by a deep research commitment to statistical analysis, machine learning, and data science, with special focuses on natural language processing, Bayesian statistics, and creative data visualizations.
 Take a look of my previous [research](/research) and [intern projects](/projects) in R and Python, and let me know if you are interested!
-- Beyond academia, I actively contribute as a Project Manager & Data Analyst @ [Duke Impact Investing Group](https://www.linkedin.com/company/diig/) and as the Chief Technology Officer @ [Duke Statistical Science Majors Union](https://dukegroups.com/ssmu/home/).
-Additionally, I have been a [teaching assistant](/teaching) with 3+ years of experience.
-Feel free to reach out for project advice and business case studies.
 - In my free time, I like cycling, playing guitar, and exercising.

 <div style="text-align: right">